 We are thrilled to write this Korea Travel Guide!
 South Korea is one of the hottest travel destinations in the world, and every year millions of tourists have incredible adventures here.
 Certainly, there are a number of reasons why they have such an awesome time, and we believe the main one is how exciting the harmonization of traditional and modern Korean culture is.
 For example, you can enjoy stunning skyscrapers, ultra-high-speed internet, K-Pop, and beautiful old palaces and history all in one place.

 We hope this Korea Travel Guide can help you have an amazing, safe, and memorable trip.

 Considering the enormity of planning an entire Korea tour, we will focus on providing general tips and suggestions.
 Subsequently, a lot of the Korea tour tips will be related to Seoul, the overall most popular tourist destination.

-- Things To Do in Seoul
+Things To Do in Korea & Korea Travel Tips!

 A Few Pre-Korea Tour Tips

 Before we go ahead with some in-Korea tips, it is important to have a little understanding of what you must do in the preparatory stages of your Korea tour.
 Consequently here are a few tips:

 Cash & Credit Cards